Seven SMART ways to create added value with the learn/work environment Is the learn/work environment just a space with a…

 The balance between the polarities Effectiveness versus Efficiency and the polarities Evidence versus Engagement.
 These four E’s form an interdependent energy system (The ‘E‘ of real estate), all capable of being regulated in order to maintain homeostasis in the learn/work environment eco-system.

-It’s time for a new approach that adopts more free-thinking.
+It’s time for an aligned and new approach that adopts more free-thinking.
 A learn/work environment is more than a collection of ‘workplaces’.
 It is all about ‘places that work’ for you the user; inspiring environments that generate energy, where people meet, collaborate and exchange knowledge and information.
 A place where they experience a sense of belonging.
 In short: Places that Matter.

 The ‘E’ of real estate is a conceptual framework that makes manifest that the learn/work environment is a catalyst for people’s performance and therefore having a strategic impact.
 It is an integrated interdisciplinary approach to unleash the potential in people.